15 Best Healthy Foods To Eat At Night, Recommended By Ayurveda

 Infographic: 5 Healthy Late Night Snacks That Can Help You Sleep Better

 Staying up at night and eating anything can adversely affect your health.
-However, if you choose the right night snacks, you may not get into trouble and reap some health benefits in the bargain.
-Check out the infographic for some low-calorie, healthy, and tasty snacking ideas that can help you fall asleep at night.
+Late night snacking and digestion do not gel well together.
+Late night eating and snacking habits can ruin good health in the long run.
+However, if you choose the right, healthy late night snacks to satisfy your nighttime hunger pangs, you may not get into trouble and reap some health benefits in the bargain.
+Check out the infographic for some low-calorie, healthy, and tasty snacking ideas that can help you deal with nighttime eating and food cravings.
 Scroll down.

+Nighttime eating and weight gain go hand in hand.
 So as you see from above, there are high chances that eating at night can make you fat.
 With barely enough physical activity at night, your body requires very less energy at night.
 And the excess food, instead of getting converted into energy, gets accumulated as fat leading to obesity or weight gain.
 The ancient Ayurvedic knowledge, as well as modern science suggests having light food at night early on.
 Making it a habit to eat early and light at night would help improve your metabolism and make you feel light and healthy.
+How eating at night affects metabolism should be monitored as well and ways to curb this habit should be added in the regime.

 Frequently Asked Questions